Child Support and Spousal Support in Collaborative Divorce

 Using these projections, couples are able to focus on the actual facts of their real lives, rather than getting themselves bogged down in “positions” regarding child support or spousal support.
 After everyone has determined how to maximize net income, decisions are then made as to who will pay for what expenses.

 This is vastly different from a conventional court litigation model, in which awards of support may be made from artificial computer formulas and are not based on real needs or expenses.
-In addition, when court awards of support are made, they typically do not get into details concerning who will pay for what.
+In addition, when court awards of support are made, they typically do not create detailed plans concerning who will pay for what.

 Bringing Clarity to Your Situation